-Section 2.
-SHERIFF'S CORPORAL, INVESTIGATOR I, AND CORRECTIONAL CORPORAL, PROMOTIONAL PROCEDURES EXAMINATION PROCESS
+Section 1.
+SHERIFF'S CORPORAL, INVESTIGATOR I, SERGEANT AND DEPUTY CORONER, CORPORAL, AND SERGEANT PROMOTIONAL PROCEDURES EXAMINATION PROCESS

-- A. The examination process for each of these classifications shall include a written examination administered by the Human Resources Department with a weight of fifty percent (50%), an oral examination conducted by the Sheriff's Department with a weight of twenty percent (20%), and an evaluation of promotability conducted by the Sheriff's Department with a weight of thirty percent (30%).
-Candidates must attain a passing score on the written examination in order to compete in the oral examination and promotability evaluation portions of the examination process. - B. The Human Resources Department will compute the final combined, weighted score for the examination process for each candidate, based upon the three (3) elements of the process described above. - C. The County shall make every effort with respect to the written promotional examination to provide specific source or reference material from which questions and answers have been derived and shall communicate it to the candidates at the time of the examination announcement. - D. Any candidate found sharing current written or oral examination questions or answers while the examination process is in progress will be immediately removed from the promotional process and be ineligible to participate in the then current promotional cycle in the same testing period.
+- A. The examination process for the Sheriff's Corporal, Investigator I and Sergeant classifications shall include a written examination administered by the Human Resources Department with a weight of twenty five percent (25%), an oral examination conducted by the Sheriff's Department with a weight of twenty five percent (25%), and an evaluation of promotability conducted by the Sheriff's Department with a weight of fifty percent (50%).
+Ten percent (10%) of the promotability evaluation will include an evaluation of the candidate's education and experience.
+Candidates must attain a passing score on the written examination in order to compete in the oral examination and promotability evaluation portions of the examination process. - B. The Human Resources Department will compute the final combined, weighted score for the examination process for each candidate, based upon the three (3) elements of the process described above. - C. The promotional process for the Coroner Corporal and Coroner Sergeant shall consist of an oral examination conducted by the Sheriff's Department and will be certified by the Human Resources Department.
+Following the oral examination, an eligibility list will be maintained for six (6) months. - D. The County shall make every effort with respect to the written promotional examination to provide specific source or reference material from which questions and answers have been derived and shall communicate it to the candidates at the time of the examination announcement. - E. Any candidate found sharing current written or oral examination questions or answers while the examination process is in progress will be immediately removed from the promotional process and be ineligible to participate in the then current promotional cycle in the same testing period.